Susan Collins waiting for CBO score before she decides on Senate health bill vote

 “I cannot imagine that these very fine Republican Senators would allow the American people to suffer a broken ObamaCare any longer!”
 Trump said on Twitter.

 Conway said the president has been working the phones and having personal meetings with lawmakers to help promote the bill.
-Still, in an interview with “Fox and Friends” broadcast on Sunday, Trump admitted he’d called the House health bill “mean,” despite celebrating its passage in a jubilant ceremony in the White House Rose Garden.
+Still, in an interview with “Fox and Friends” broadcast on Sunday, Trump admitted for the first time that he’d called the House health bill “mean,” despite celebrating its passage in a jubilant ceremony in the White House Rose Garden.

 Despite the opposition within his own party, McConnell may have some tricks up his sleeve.
-The veteran Senate tactician may have made some intentional omissions in the “discussion draft” he released on June 22, so that other lawmakers can be seen to secure public victories in return for their support.
+The veteran Senate tactician may have made some intentional omissions in the “discussion draft” he released Thursday, so that other lawmakers can be seen to secure public victories in return for their support.

+In that vein, U.S. Sen. Bill Cassidy, R-Louisiana, said Sunday on CBS’ “Face the Nation” that while he’s undecided on the bill, he’s open to a “yes” vote if certain elements that affect his state can be addressed.

 Bloomberg writers John McCormick, Ben Brody and Rich Miller contributed to this report.